 Cancer is one of the leading causes of mortality across the U.S. and the world.
 According to statistics from the National Cancer Institute, researchers predicted that in 2016 alone close to 1.7 million people in the U.S. would be diagnosed with the disease.
 Globally, the NCI noted that in 2012 over 14 million people received a cancer diagnosis.
 A disease engendered by the growth and proliferation of damaged cells, there are multiple forms of cancer that can develop in various parts of the body.
 The NCI elaborated that some of the most common areas where cancers can develop are the prostate, the breasts, the lungs and the colon.

-According to the NCI, some of the most common forms of cancer treatment include radiotherapy, chemotherapy and surgery.
+According to the NCI, some of the most common forms of cancer treatment currently available include radiotherapy, chemotherapy and surgery.
 Many patients will receive a combination of all these treatments.
 While these treatments can be effective for many patients, researchers are constantly searching for new therapies to treat and cure advanced and aggressive forms of cancer.

 One relatively new form of treatment that has demonstrated remarkable promise in recent years in immunotherapy.
 As detailed by an article published by the American Cancer Society, immunotherapy is a process whereby cancer is attacked through the utilization of a patient’s own immune system.